dasariramacharan/daily-coding/Design-Patterns.md

      This can improve performance, scalability, and reusability by allowing task elements that perform the processing to be deployed and scaled independently.The filters in a pipeline can be implemented as separate hosted tasks running close to the data that they maintain.

-3. CQRS -Command And Query Responsibility segregation Pattern Segregate operations that read data from operations that update data by using separate interfaces.

 4. Circuit Breaker pattern
     Handle faults that might take a variable amount of time to recover from, when connecting to a remote service or resource.